fragmuffin/upytester/docs-source/examples/02-on-board-components/01-led-blink.rst

 LED Blink
 ======================

-In this example we'll create an instruction on the pyboard to perform a specific task
+In this example we'll create a custom instruction on the pyboard to perform a specific task.

 Bench Setup
 ------------------

-The only requirement for this test is a pyboard connected via USB.
+The only physical requirement for this test is a pyboard connected via USB.

 On Board Library